-Now, how do you organize those categories in order to create an ideal playlist rotation?
+Organization.
+You also have to organize those categories in order to create an ideal song rotation.
 Back when the norm was for DJs to spin actual records, they would trace a circular record and divide the drawing up to resemble a clock.
 It was referred to as a “rotation clock.”
-Each sliver on the clock would represent a different piece of an hour of programming, like songs, jingles, DJ breaks, news, and more -- but in this example we’ll just focus on contemporary music.
+Each sliver on the clock would represent a different piece of an hour of programming, like songs, jingles, DJ breaks, news, and more.
+In this example, we’ll just focus on contemporary music.

-Below are two sample clocks for a contemporary music station.
-As a reminder, A=Hot Currents, B=Medium Currents, C=New Currents, D=Recurrents, and E=Gold/Oldies.
+Below are two sample clocks for a contemporary music station: A=Hot Currents, B=Medium Currents, C=New Currents, D=Recurrents, and E=Gold/Oldies.
 To read more about what each category means, click here.

 As with every other aspect of radio, rotation clocks should have a good balance and a wide variety.
-You don’t want to bunch a bunch of new Top 40 songs together and on the flipside you don’t want to play a bunch of songs from the early 2000s in a row for a contemporary station.
+If you're a contemporary music station, you don’t want to bunch tons of new top 40 songs together, and on the flipside, you don’t want to play a bunch of songs from the early 2000s in a row.
+This same logic applies across many formats.